Table Of Contents

 I know which one I’d be clicking on!

-Take some time before you jump into paid advertising to really think about how this could look for your audience and also get very clear on who your perfect customer is.
+Now before you jump into a paid advertising campaign, take some time to really think about how this could look for your audience.

-Not only will this help you get clear on your messaging, but it will give you a better idea of where they spend their time online.
+Answering this question won’t only help you get more clarity on your messaging.
+But it will give you a better idea of where your customer is hanging out online.

-For example, what social media platforms would they likely be using or what industry publications/blogs could they be reading?
+For example, what social media platforms would they likely be using and what industry publications/blogs could they be reading?

 Finding The Quick Wins With Google Ads